Michael Rubin (historian)

-Michael Rubin (born 1971) is a senior fellow at the American Enterprise Institute (AEI).
-He previously worked as an official at the Pentagon, where he dealt with issues relating to the Middle East, and as political adviser to the Coalition Provisional Authority.
+Michael Allan Rubin (born 1971) is an American historian, foreign policy analyst, government adviser, and military lecturer.
+He holds the position of a senior fellow at the American Enterprise Institute (AEI).
+He previously worked as an official at the Pentagon, where he dealt with issues relating to the Middle East, and as political adviser to the Coalition Provisional Authority in US-occupied Iraq.

 Biography

 Early life

 A native of Philadelphia, Rubin earned both his B.S. in biology (1994) and his Ph.D. in history (1999) from Yale University.
-His dissertation, The Making of Modern Iran, 1858–1909: Communications, Telegraph and Society won Yale's John Addison Porter Prize.
+His dissertation, The Formation of Modern Iran, 1858–1909: Communications, Telegraph and Society, written under the guidance of Abbas Amanat, won Yale's John Addison Porter Prize.

+He spent time with the Taliban before the September 11 attacks of 2001, and lived in the Islamic Republic of Iran, in Ba'athist Iraq, and in Yemen.

 Career

-Rubin has lectured in history at Yale University, Hebrew University, Johns Hopkins University, and worked as visiting lecturer at Universities of Sulaymaniyah, Salahuddin, and Duhok, in the Kurdistan Region of Iraq.
+After teaching history at Yale University (1999–2000), Rubin worked as a visiting lecturer at the University of Sulaymaniyah, the Salahaddin University in Erbil, and the University of Duhok in the Kurdistan Region of Iraq (2000–2001).
+He held consecutive fellowships at the Carnegie Council for Ethics in International Affairs (2000–2001), at the Hebrew University's Leonard Davis Institute for International Relations (2001–2002), and at the Council on Foreign Relations (2002–2003).

 From 2002 until 2004, Rubin served as a staff adviser on Iran and Iraq for the Office of the Secretary of Defense.
 Between 2003 and 2004, Rubin worked as a political adviser to the Coalition Provisional Authority in Baghdad.